 Since the launch of our Engaging Men initiative, we have been honored to continue and expand our partnerships.

 - With 1in6.
 1in6 is a leading partner on the Male Survivors Series of our NO MORE PSA campaign, which you can see here.
 We also work with 1in6 to distribute informational materials for male survivors and the friends, family and partners, as well as professionals, who care for them.
 You can download and order these materials here.
 1in6 also provides consultation and issue expertise on the subject of male sexual abuse in our efforts to influence storylines on television.
 You can also check out 1in6 posts on our blog every week.

 “The passion and thoughtfulness that the Joyful Heart Foundation bring to the field is unparalleled.
 We could not be more proud of our relationship with them.”

 - Steve Lepore, Founder and Executive Director 1in6

 - With the Verizon Foundation.
-We’re proud to partner with the Verizon Foundation on the Your Voice Counts campaign.
-Together with James Brown, Mariska Hargitay, A CALL TO MEN, Verizon’s Hopeline and NO MORE, the Your Voice Counts campaign is aimed at engaging men to speak out against domestic violence.
-This campaign invites all of us, along with influential leaders and organizations, to use our voices to help end domestic violence once and for all.
+We’ve been proud to partner with the Verizon Foundation on the Your Voice Counts campaign.
+Together with James Brown, Mariska Hargitay, A CALL TO MEN, Verizon’s Hopeline and NO MORE, the Your Voice Counts campaign issued an important call to men to speak out against domestic violence.